top of page

 LH: Well, that narrows it down to Grub Street at least

-H: Or Holland House - of late - or Melbourne House - yea, any House in London since his Lordship left them with enough spicy hors d'oeuvres for generations of late suppers hence (general nervous nodding)
+H: Or Holland House - of late - or Melbourne House - yea, any House in London since his Lordship left the Ton with enough spicy hors d'oeuvres for generations of late suppers hence (general nervous nodding)

 PBS: Chancery Lane? - the innuendo I have had to endure from that Palace of Brutality!